-- Divide dough into quarters and roll first quarter out on a floured counter into a rectangle about 12 inches wide and 7 to 8 incase long, with the wider side to you.
-Thinly spread dough to all but the furthest ¼ inch from you -- which seals better once rolled if bare -- with about 2 to 3 tablespoons jam.
-Sprinkle with 2 tablespoons cinnamon-sugar mixture, then 4 tablespoons chocolate.
+- Divide dough into quarters and roll first quarter out on a floured counter into a rectangle about 12" wide and 7-8" long, with the widest side to you.
+Thinly spread 2-3 Tbsp of jam on dough, covering all but the furthest ¼ inch from you.
+The cookies seal better if you leave the top area bare.
+Sprinkle with 2 Tbsp cinnamon-sugar mixture, then 4 tsp chocolate.

-- Place log of filled dough in freezer for 10 to 15 minutes; it will cut more cleanly once semi-firm.
-True ends from log so they have a clean shape.
+- Place log of filled dough in freezer for 10 to 15 minutes; it will cut more easily if semi-firm.
+Trim ends off each log so they have a clean shape.
 Cut log into 10 to 12 even slices.
-Arrange on prepared baking sheets a couple inches apart from each other.
+Arrange rugelach on prepared baking sheets a couple inches apart from each other.

-- Brush tops lightly with egg wash and sprinkle with a total of 1 teaspoon of the remaining cinnamon-sugar mixture.
-Bake for 20 to 25 minutes, until golden brown on top.
+- Brush tops lightly with egg wash and sprinkle with a total of 1 tsp of the remaining cinnamon-sugar mixture.
+Bake for 20-25 minutes, or until golden brown on top.
 Cool only a few minutes on baking sheet before transferring to a cooling rack.